nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-26-installing-visual-studio-2013-on-server-2012/index.md

 ---
 title: Installing Visual Studio 2013 on Server 2012
-description: "Learn how to install Visual Studio 2013 on Server 2012 effortlessly.
-Follow this guide for a quick setup and explore new features to enhance your development!"
+description: Learn how to install Visual Studio 2013 on Server 2012 effortlessly.
+Follow this guide for a quick setup and explore new features to enhance your development!
 date: 2013-06-26
 creator: Martin Hinshelwood
 id: "9908"